ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 These can be set up for different operating systems and compilers.

 The code used for regression tests may need to be adapted in order to return information easily consumable by the test framework.

+# For discussion: more ITU-T Recommendations on GitHub?

+Should we consider incorporating more ITU-T Recommendations to the openitu GitHub repository?

+Implementations of the E.Model (Rec.
+ITU-T G.107) could be intergrated within the STL.

+Other examples are Recommendations ITU-T P.563 and P.862 which come with source code that could be easily ported to GitHub (subject to permission of copyright owners).